4.9-Stars

 How can I tell if the alarm truly needs replacing?

-Check the date on the back - if 10 years old, it’s time for a replacement.
+Check the date on the back—if it’s ten years old, it’s time for a replacement.
 Old alarms can also produce intermittent chirps or false alarms as sensors degrade.

 What should I do if the chirping doesn’t stop after replacing batteries?